Snow White: A Tale of Terror: Cast

-Appearing as a band of outcasts are Brian Glover as Lars, Anthony Brophy as Rolf, Christopher Bauer as Konrad, John Edward Allen as Bart, Andrew Tiernan as Scar, and Bryan Pringle as Father Gilbert.
+Gil Bellows plays Will, the dashing leader of a band of outcasts, who antagonizes Lilli before becoming her protector and love interest.
+Other outcasts are portrayed by Brian Glover (Lars), Anthony Brophy (Rolf), Christopher Bauer (Konrad), John Edward Allen (Bart), Andrew Tiernan (Scar), and Bryan Pringle (Father Gilbert).
+David Conrad plays Peter Gutenberg, Lilli's doctor suitor.
 Frances Cuka plays Nannau, Lilli's devoted nanny.
-Miroslav Táborský plays Gustav, Claudia's enigmatic mute brother.
+Miroslav Táborský plays Gustav, Claudia's mute brother.
 Dale Wyatt plays Ilsa, Lilli's maidservant and best friend.
 Joanna Roth plays Lady Lilliana Hoffman, Frederick's first wife and Lilli's birth mother.

 Production

 Development and writing

 I was reading the Grimm tale to my young niece, and as I was reading, I felt this sudden rush of discovery.
 Here was an untouched—at least by filmmakers—malevolent rollercoaster ride dealing with a young girl surviving a tough ordeal and emerging from it as a strong and determined woman.
 Not only that.
-In the course of her brutal experiences she's forced to descend into her own private Hell (the spell cast by the Queen) and must face her psychological confusion and some terrifying personal demons.
+In the course of her brutal experiences she's forced to descend into her own private Hell (the spell cast by the Queen) and must face her psychological confusion and some terrifying personal demons… We were telling the real behind-the-scenes story from which a potent myth would soon arise.
+Although it's only seven pages long, [the tale] is imbued with poetry and mythic language, and I wanted that captured.
+I insisted each image be analyzed for what lay behind it, too.